-– Don’t try to time the market.
-Yes, your home may sell for a few thousand more next Spring, depending on the market.
-But if you are going to spend the entire Winter stuck in the house because of snow and ice and paying some one to plow the snow, it might be easier to sell sooner rather than later.
-Homes sell year-round, so pick the time that is most convenient for you,
+– Don’t try to time the market for a few thousand dollars more next Spring.
+Are you are going to spend the entire Winter stuck in the house paying someone to plow the snow? it might be easier to sell sooner so pick the time that is most convenient for you,

-- Does your house need maintenance or upgrades?
-Homes do require upgrades as things wear out and sometimes multiple things need to be replaced at the same time.
-Spending $10,000, $20,000 or more to enable you to stay another 1-2 years is very expensive and likely to bring limited return on resale.
+– Homes do require upgrades and multiple things may need to be replaced.
+Spending $10k, $20k, or more to enable you to stay another 1-2 years is very expensive and likely to bring a limited return on resale.

-Obviously, your situation will be different than that of other readers but hopefully these points will give you some things to consider in making your decision of when is the right time for you to right size.
+Hopefully these points will give you some things to consider in making your decision of when is the right time for you to the right size.

 Downsizing is a process but a rewarding one.
 It can be an opportunity to right-size your life and move onto the next chapter with more independence.